yggilabs/simple-srd/README.md

 ## Attribution

-I have used text from the blades in the dark website because it is a great example of this kind of site.
-I hope this project allows those less inclined to this kind of work to be able to publish their game without technology getting in the way.
+I have used text from the Gold ENnie award winning website [bladesinthedark.com](https://bladesinthedark.com/) because it is a great example of how to make an SRD.
+I hope this project allows people publish their games without technology getting in the way.

 And heres the legal stuff...

 This work is based on Blades in the Dark (found at http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).

-The images in the setup section are all from various official GitHub guides.
+The images in the setup section are from official GitHub guides. [forking](https://guides.github.com/activities/forking/) [pages](https://guides.github.com/features/pages/)